ThomasAitken/curl2scrapy-utils/README.md

 # Curl2Scrapy

 ## Overview
-Obviously, this library shares a name with an existing library and online tool, https://github.com/michael-shub/curl2scrapy.
-Whereas that project is written in Javascript, this is a native Python library which I am not planning to turn into an online widget any time soon.
-To be clear, it has no code influence from this other library.
-It is useful because of its ability to be easily integrated with other Scrapy tools, for example, my other Scrapy library, htttps://github.com/ThomasAitken/Scrapy-Testmaster.
+Obviously, this library has a similar name to an existing library and online tool, https://github.com/michael-shub/curl2scrapy.
+My code has some influence from this other library.
+There are two differences: this tool better handles complex Form/JSON requests, and it has a second option for converting cURL commands to a format that may be executed using the "testmaster parse" command of my other Scrapy library, htttps://github.com/ThomasAitken/Scrapy-Testmaster.

-## Usage
-There is only one command "curl2scrapy" and it accepts one command line argument, a cURL request enclosed in double quotes.